stccenter/CloudClassification/README.md

    8. Copy cudnn.lib file from lib/x64 folder inside extracted folder (C:\Users\anush\Downloads\cudnn-11.4-windows-x64-v8.2.2.26\cuda\lib\x64) and paste it in the similar folder of NVIDIA_GPU_Computing_Tookit (C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.4\lib\x64).

 #### **5. Set up the virtual environment**
    1. Create a new project folder and name it as per your wish.
-For example "cloudclassifygpu".
+For example "cloudclassify-gpu".
    2. Go to Start menu and type “command prompt”.
    3. Open command prompt.
 Change to your project folder.
    4. Copy and paste the below line in your command prompt.
 This creates a virtual environment named “cloudclassify-gpu”.
 You can name virtual environment as per your wish.